aditya0811/todoapp/README.md

 # TODO APP

 ## Softwares Required
 This project is about creating a REST API using django, postgres and implementing CRUD operations.
-I have not used any frontend technologies instead used POSTMAN software for sending requests.

 For using this api you have to install following softwares
 1. [Python](https://www.python.org/)